kmifka/hass_lmair/README.md

 1. Navigate to **Settings** → **Devices & Services**.
 2. Locate the Light Manager Air integration and click **Options**.
-3. Set your desired intervals or disable polling by setting the interval to `0`.
+3. Set your desired intervals or disable polling by uncheck the checkbox.

 ⚠️ **Warning**: Short intervals improve response times but may impact performance.
 Use default settings as a starting point and adjust based on your system's capabilities.